ericcraft-mh/meadhunt-utility-seamdless/README.md

 Instead I am building it as a material generation tool.

 ## About
 This tool was created so users can easily generate an MDL material based off of text to image prompting.
+Since it can be used to make seamless MDL I decided to call it `SeaMDLess`.

 ## Adding This Extension
 To add this extension to your Omniverse app: